 Sharq.Org initiated and nurtured a small network of Syrian women during the initiative’s inception phase in 2021.
 An open call resulted in the receipt and review of applications by 177 Syrian women, of whom 12 initiated the Collectiva.

-A current call for participants aims to expand membership of the Collectiva.
-Sharq.Org and the founding cohort of members will review applications received by 10 March 2022 and invite 14 women to join and actively shape and participate in the Collectiva’s activities in 2022. they will include the development and implementation of peace building initiatives within Syria and knowledge exchanges through capacity buildings workshops.
+A second call for participants in 2022 aimed to expand membership of the Collectiva and resulted in an additional 14 women being invited to join the Collectiva.
+Members are now collaborating on the development and implementation of peace building initiatives within Syria and in knowledge exchanges through capacity buildings workshops.